ErfanRasti/arch-setup/docs/04_power_management/1_swap_partition.md

      sudo bash -c "echo /swap/swapfile none swap defaults 0 0 >> /etc/fstab"
      ```

-     First line creates the swap sub-volume for `btrfs`.
-Second line creats `swapfile` under the `/swap` subvolume with the determined size.
-Third line makes the `swapfile` on and the last line adds the `swapfile` to fstab to make it available at startup.
+     - First line creates the swap sub-volume for `btrfs`.
+     - Second line creates `swapfile` under the `/swap` sub-volume with the determined size.
+     - Third line makes the `swapfile` on.
+     - The last line adds the `swapfile` to fstab to make it available at startup.

      To see the activated `swapfile` and the percent of usage run: